DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

      - Impact

 - 7.2.7 User and Entity Behavior Analytics (UEBA)
-    - ✈️**UEBA (aka UBA)**: focuses on the analysis of user and entity behavior as a way of detecting inappropriate or unauthorized activity (e.g. fraud, malware, insider attacks etc); analysis engines are typically included with SIEM solutions or may be added via subscription
+    - ✈️**UEBA (aka UBA)**: focuses on the analysis of user and entity behavior as a way of detecting inappropriate or unauthorized activity (e.g. fraud, malware, insider attacks etc); analysis engines are typically included with SIEM solutions or may be added via subscription.
+        - User and Entity Behavior Analytics (UEBA) refers to a security capability that utilizes 📝machine learning to establish a baseline of expected user and device activity in order to detect deviations that might indicate a compromise.
     - ✈️**Behavior-based detection**: (AKA statistical intrusion, anomaly, and heuristics-based detection), starts by creating a baseline of normal activities and events; once enough baseline data has been accumulated to determine normal activity, it can detect abnormal activity (that may indicate a malicious intrusion or event)
     - Behavior-based IDSs use the baseline, profiles, activity statistics, and heuristic evaluation techniques to compare current activity against previous activity to detect potentially malicious events
     - ✈️**Static code scanning techniques**: the scanner scans code in files, similar to white box testing